Child Sexual Exploitation

 What is Child Sexual Exploitation?

-Child sexual exploitation (or CSE) is a form of sexual abuse in which a young person is manipulated or forced into taking part in a sexual act, often in return for attention, affection, money, gifts, drugs, alcohol or accommodation.
+Child sexual exploitation (CSE) is when a child or young person is tricked or forced into doing something sexual in return for things like love, affection, money, drugs or alcohol.

 Find more about how CSE happens and spotting the signs here.
 This text has been taken from the BSCB website.

 Sometimes things that seem like normal teenage behaviour could be a sign a young person is being sexually exploited.
 Signs to watch out for:

 - Unexplained changes in personality, mood swings and seeming insecure

 - Running away, staying out overnight, missing school

 - Changes in eating habits

 - Talk of a new, older friend, boyfriend or girlfriend and unexplained money or gifts